minnesotanlp/GraphLLM/README.md

 pip install numpy pandas matplotlib seaborn scipy
 ```
 ## Generating Graph samples and associated information
-1. Sample the appropriate datasets with the graph sampling method, chooses N graphs and writes out the groundtruth, node with question mark, associated edgelist and y labels out.
+1. Sample the appropriate datasets with the graph sampling method, chooses N graphs and writes out the groundtruth, node with question mark, associated edgelist and y labels.
 These are used to generate the text and motif modality.
 ```
 code/generate_graph_edgelist_ylabel.py
 ```